ixdarlan/ixdarlan/readme.md

 ## ᴀʙᴏᴜᴛ ᴍᴇ

-- 📓 _Atualmente estudande de Ciências da Computação_
+- 📓 _Atualmente estudante de Ciências da Computação_
-- 🌑 _Meta para 2022 conseguir desenvolver meu primeiro jogo_
+- 🌑 _Minha meta para 2022 é conseguir desenvolver meu primeiro jogo_
 - 🕷️ _Estudando Python e C++(arduino)_

 >It's fine to celebrate success but it is more important to heed the lessons of failure.